Celtic Studies and Scottish Studies PhD

 Doctorate-level study is an opportunity to expand upon your interests and expertise in a community that really values research; and to make an original, positive contribution to learning in Celtic Studies and Scottish Studies.

-We specialise in the languages, literatures and cultures of the Celtic and in particular the Gaelic peoples, from Iron Age Europe to the present.
-Also in Scottish Ethnology, the study of Scotland's traditions, belief systems, and forms of cultural expression.
+We specialise in the languages, literatures, and cultures of the Celtic- and in particular the Gaelic-speaking peoples, from Iron Age Europe to the present, and in Scottish Ethnology, the study of Scotland's traditions, belief systems, and forms of cultural expression.

-We work at the cutting edge of linguistic, cultural, literary, and sociolinguistic research in the Celtic languages, with a particular focus on Scottish Gaelic.
+We work at the forefront of linguistic, cultural, literary, and sociolinguistic research in the Celtic languages, with a particular focus on Scottish Gaelic.
 We play a leading role in relation to language planning and maintenance, particularly for Scottish Gaelic.

 Join our community and undertake a specialised research project under the guidance of experienced and well-published supervisors.